rogerhu/compsci_guides/Most-Frequent-Subtree-Sum.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

 For trees, some things we should consider are:
-- Using a traversal
+- Using a traversal (ie. Pre-Order, In-Order, Post-Order, Level-Order)
   - With a traversal we can visit every node, including the leaf nodes
   - If we can find the depth of every leaf, we can find the min depth
   - We should find a way to keep track of the depth of each node we visit while traversing
-- Using a binary search
+- Using binary search to find an element
   - The tree is not ordered in any way, and we should probably visit all leaves, so searching for a specific node won't work
+- Storing nodes within a HashMap to refer to later
+- Applying a level-order traversal with a queue

 ## 3: P-lan